 Do not be comforted, you do not need to be comforted. *

-Before consolation, lament and its infectiousness are viable models of reassurance and distraction, this side of promise and hope.
+Before consolation, lament and its infectiousness are viable models of reassurance and distraction – on the other side of promise and hope.
 It is said that activated energies in exceptional situations, without timely (!) and adequate discharge, cause permanent physical damage.
-There is no reliance on time, it has often been repeated: time does not heal wounds, so there is no time to lose!
+There is no reliance on time, it has often been repeated: time does not heal wounds, so there is no time to loose!
 The too slow, and therefore the necessary art of keeping open the threat (sister of the wound, where else the need for consolation?), is dedicated to the upcoming work: THE TROST IS ALWAYS A WEAK ONE.